SonyCSLParis/hyper_relational_ilp/README.md

 # From Symbols to Numbers: Measuring the Impact of Narrative Complexity on Embeddings

 We use this method to investigate how narrative semantic and syntactic levels impact embedding performance.
-For ILP, we are more particularly interested in textual description and hyper-relational, RDF-star like statements.
+For ILP, wec are more particularly interested in textual description and hyper-relational, RDF-star like statements.

 Forked from the [original repository](https://github.com/mali-git/hyper_relational_ilp)

 Main changes to the core code:
 * Enabling to run the method on local datasets (rather than using google downloads)= `src/ilp/data/features.py`
 * (Fixed bug with google download)
+* `install.sh`: additional bash script to install the dependencies

 All the content related to the narrative analysis is in the `narrative` folder:
 * `analyse_best_config.py`: analyse config from the `best_configs` folder to narrow down the search space